Medical Letter for Extenuating Circumstances at University

 Mitigating Circumstances Letter — Frequently Asked Questions

-What is the difference between a extenuating circumstances letter and a university sick note? +
+What is the difference between an extenuating circumstances letter and a university sick note? +

 Does mental health count as mitigating circumstances? +

-Yes — mental health conditions are the most common grounds for mitigating circumstances applications at UK universities.
+Yes.
+Mental health conditions are the most common grounds for mitigating circumstances applications at UK universities.
 Anxiety, depression, burnout, panic disorder, PTSD, and acute psychological distress are all recognised as valid grounds provided the condition is documented by a clinician and its impact on academic work is clearly described.
-Our GMC-registered GPs assess mental health conditions with the same clinical rigour as physical illness.
-The letter focuses on the impact on your studies — not a detailed medical disclosure — so you remain in control of what is shared with your university.
+A chronic condition present throughout your studies is generally not accepted as mitigation for a specific assessment unless there was a significant, documented deterioration at the relevant time.

-Can I submit a extenuating circumstances letter after my results have been published? +
+Can I submit an extenuating circumstances letter after my results have been published? +

-Yes — retrospective mitigating circumstances applications and formal grade appeals are a recognised process at most UK universities.
+Yes.
+Retrospective mitigating circumstances applications and formal grade appeals are a recognised process at most UK universities under the OfS student appeals framework.
 MedicalCert can issue a letter for retrospective applications where the clinical picture can be established from your information and evidence.
-Universities typically allow 20–30 working days from results publication for grade appeals, so act promptly.
+Universities typically allow 20 to 30 working days from results publication for grade appeals, so act promptly.
 The further from the affected period you are applying, the more important strong supporting evidence becomes.

 What evidence do I need to provide when applying? +